 As many as 3.8 million new displacements were recorded in China in 2018, especially in the south-east provinces of the country where a number of major typhoons hit.
 Typhoon Mangkhut which struck in September was the most severe, leading to over 1.6 million new displacements.

 Average expected number of displacements per year – for sudden-onset hazards:

 What causes displacement?

 China regularly has the highest number of new displacements in IDMC’s annual global reports, all of which are associated with disasters.
-This is linked to the country’s high level of exposure to hazards, limited progress in reducing the vulnerability of exposed populations and a range of socioeconomic factors.
+This is linked to the country’s high level of exposure to hazards, large population, limited progress in reducing the vulnerability of exposed populations and a range of socioeconomic factors.
 China’s social and economic transformation has been marked by exponential economic growth and development, high levels of rural to urban migration and rapid urbanisation.
 Many densely populated urban areas are in or near exposed coastal areas and river basins.
 These factors also mean that the risk of future displacement is very high.
 The country has the second highest level of average annual displacement risk (AAD) in the region, according to our disaster risk model.

 Slow-onset hazards such as environmental degradation, water scarcity and drought are increasingly common and have a devastating impact, as illustrated by the drought in Inner Mongolia in 2017, but there are no figures on displacement associated with these phenomena.

 China has modernised at an unprecedented rate, shifting from a largely agricultural to an industrial economy in a matter of decades, and development projects also cause displacement.
 Infrastructure projects range across all sectors and include the construction of large dams, which is likely to have caused significant displacement.
 China is home to nearly half of the 50,000 large dams worldwide, including the Three Gorges dam, which is the world’s largest, and is thought to have led to about 1.3 million relocations as villages and towns were cleared to make way for the reservoir.